0xFableOrg/xchain/pages/direction.md

 The various questions are presented in an order that eases presentation, and do not necessarily reflect priority.
 There is a certain amount of cross-dependency between some questions anyway.
-For instance, to know what a good messaging model looks like, it would help having an idea of how internal bridges might work.
+For instance, to know what a good messaging model looks like, it would help having an idea of how native bridges might work.

-### Investigate Internal Bridges
+### Investigate Native Bridges

 Trusted bridges add security assumptions.
-Trust-minimized external bridges are actually really trusted because of the need to support chain upgrades.
+Trust-minimized third-party bridges are actually really trusted because of the need to support chain upgrades.

 Caveat: most bridge hacks have not been due to the trust assumption, though the Ronin Network (Axie